Costa Rican Civil War: Figueres and the Caribbean Legion

-1948 Elections and violent aftermath
+1948 elections and violent aftermath

 After a highly contentious electoral process plagued by violence and irregularities concluded on February 8, 1948, the independent electoral tribunal, by a split vote of 2 to 1, declared that opposition candidate Otilio Ulate of the National Union Party, had been elected president.
-The National Republican Party candidate, former president Calderón, claimed that this result had been obtained by fraud and petitioned Congress, where the coalition of his own party and the Popular Vanguard Party held a majority, to void the results and call for a new election.
-When Congress granted this request the country erupted in chaos, as both sides accused the other of vote tampering and electoral fraud.
+The ruling party's Calderón claimed that this result had been obtained by fraud and petitioned Congress, where the coalition of his own party and the Popular Vanguard Party held a majority, to void the results and call for a new election.
+When Congress granted this request, the country erupted in chaos, as both sides accused the other of vote tampering and electoral fraud.

 On the day that the government annulled the elections, police surrounded the home of Dr. Carlos Luis Valverde, the acting campaign manager for Union National, where Ulate was and Figueres had been only moments before.
 Shots rang out, and Valverde fell dead on his doorstep.
 Ulate escaped but was later captured and imprisoned, all of which helped to paint an especially distasteful image of the military.

-Beginning of Civil War
+Beginning of civil war

-The annulment of the election results in 1948 and the killing of Dr. Valverde on the same day seemed to give Figueres the evidence that he needed that the government had no intention of peacefully accepting the popular will, thus justifying a violent insurrection.
-On March 11, Figueres made the call that brought in the arms and military leaders Figueres needed for a successful military campaign.
+The annulment of the election results in 1948 and the killing of Valverde on the same day seemed to give Figueres the evidence that he needed that the government had no intention of peacefully accepting the popular will, thus justifying a violent insurrection.
+On March 11, Figueres made the call that brought in the arms and military leaders he needed for a successful military campaign.
 On March 12, his National Liberation Army exchanged fire with government forces, and the war began.